amunzur/Microbial_Diversity_of_the_Saanich_Inlet/README.md

 ## Repository Overview

-This repository includes all R scripts used to generate the figures presented in our metagenomics project for the **MICB 405** course.
-The repository is structured to allow easy reproduction of our analysis.
+This repository includes all R scripts used in our manuscript.

 ### Folder Structure & Script Descriptions